Somewhere in the Night (film): Plot

 In the final weeks of World War II, a severely wounded man awakens with amnesia in a U.S. military field hospital.
 As he recovers, he learns that he is George W. Taylor, a Marine.
 Among Taylor's personal items is an unsigned letter in which the writer curses him for an unspecified wrong.
 Taylor decides to hide his amnesia and uncover his original identity.

-Returning home to Los Angeles, Taylor finds a note in his old briefcase advising him that a bank account had been opened in his name by a friend named Larry Cravat.
+Returning home to Los Angeles, Taylor finds a note in his old briefcase advising him that a bank account had been opened in his name by someone named Larry Cravat.
 Taylor's search for Cravat takes him to a nightclub called The Cellar.
 As Taylor inquires for Cravat among the clientele, he is noticed by two thugs and evades them by hiding in the dressing room of singer Christy Smith.
 There, he finds a postcard directed to her from a woman named Mary announcing her impending marriage to Cravat.
 Taylor steals the postcard and slips out the window.

 Taylor later returns to The Cellar on a tip from the bartender, who claimed to have information about Cravat, but he is ambushed by the thugs.
 Taylor is brutally interrogated by a gangster named Anzelmo to divulge Cravat's location, then deposited at the address on the postcard, Christy's apartment.
 While there, Taylor asks Christy about Mary, whom he assumes is Cravat's wife.
 Christy relates that Cravat left Mary at the altar, and she subsequently died in a street accident.
 Taylor confides in Christy about his amnesia.

 Christy introduces Taylor to Mel Phillips, owner of The Cellar, who arranges a meeting with police lieutenant Donald Kendall to discuss Cravat.
 Taylor assumes a pseudonym for the meeting to protect his identity.
 Kendall reveals that years ago, a Nazi official who planned to defect sent $2 million in cash to the U.S. for safekeeping, but he was executed before he could escape Germany.
 The money was in large denomination bills that could not be spent or exchanged without attracting government attention, so it changed hands many times until it was brought to Los Angeles in December 1942.
 Cravat, a private detective at the time, is alleged to have stolen the money and murdered its carrier before vanishing.
 Kendall also notes that the police want to question Taylor because his recent activities have revived the Cravat case.